MoodyKim/todo/README.md

-# New Project

-> ✨ TODO List with TypeScript
+# ✨ TODO List with TypeScript